 Thanks for your question.

-The Australian Constitution divides the power to make and manage laws between three largely separate groups.
-This division is based on the principle of the 'separation of powers'.
-The three groups that share the power to make and manage federal law are the Parliament, the Executive and the Judiciary (sometimes called the courts).
+The Australian Constitution divides the power to make and manage laws between 3 largely separate groups.
+This division is based on the principle of the separation of powers.
+The 3 groups that share the power to make and manage federal law are the Parliament, the Executive and the Judiciary (sometimes called the courts).

-The principle of the separation of powers prevents any government from having unlimited power, which could potentially be misused.
-Instead power is shared between the Parliament, the Executive and the Judiciary which provide checks and balances on each other.
+The principle of the separation of powers prevents any one group from having unlimited power, which could potentially be misused.
+Instead power is shared between the Parliament, the Executive and the Judiciary, and each provide checks the powers of each other.